Hey mama! Sex during pregnancy is one of those things that feels a little taboo to talk about, but it shouldn’t be.

 - If you have an incompetent cervix

 - If you or your partner has an STI or STD

 - History of premature labor or birth

 Some women worry that early pregnancy + sex can cause miscarriage, but no evidence supports this theory.
 Miscarriage usually occurs because the fetus isn’t developing correctly.
 There truly isn’t enough data to say for sure whether the two could be connected, but it seems highly unlikely.

-Can sex during pregnancy hurt?
+Does sex during pregnancy hurt?

 Yep!
 You have a lot going on with your body when you’re pregnant.
 There are plenty of common reasons why sex can be painful during pregnancy.
 Here are a couple of common causes and what you can do about them.